AmoebeLabs/swiss-army-knife-card-manual/docs/basics/user-interactions.md

     And use a fill color of `fill: rgba(0,0,0,0)`.
 This way, you get an invisible rectangle covering your card that does respond to pointer/touch events.

 === "Light example"
-    Example with a light entity and three tools on a card.
+    Example with a light entity and three tools on a card as background.
     As actions are defined PER tool, we can define a single entity and use that for every tool, but still have different actions for each tool / entity combination!
-    ```yaml linenums="1" hl_lines="8-13 21-34 42-46"
+    ```yaml linenums="1" hl_lines="8-13 26-39 47-51"
     tools:
       # ------------------------------------------------------------
       - type: circle